toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 editorUrl: https://toddle.dev/projects/docs_examples/branches/f/components/example-variable-updating?canvas-width=800&rightpanel=attributes&selection=nodes.RXXxhmSNTU21VntB7mKuh.classes.selected.formula&canvas-height=800
 height: 18rem

-See how to bind the `isCardSelected` variable to a class for conditional styling.
+See how to bind the `isCardSelected` variable to a class for the card's conditional styling.
 @@@

 Variables can be bound to various aspects of elements: